Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 Activity #12

-On a computer or by hand, create a colorful image with an empty box in the middle and lines radiating outward from it.
+On a computer or by hand, create a colorful image with an empty box in the middle and lines radiating outward.
 When the family is together, have your child write their name in the box.

 Next, each family writes what they love about the child.
 Post the paper so your child can see it each day.